morbidick/ansible-role-semaphore/README.md

 [![Build Status](https://travis-ci.org/morbidick/ansible-role-semaphore.svg?branch=master)](https://travis-ci.org/morbidick/ansible-role-semaphore)

-Ansible role to install and configure the Ansible UI Semaphore.
+Ansible role to install and configure the [Ansible UI Semaphore](https://github.com/ansible-semaphore/semaphore).

 ## Requirements

 None.
-But for an production environment you should install a webserver as proxy for ssl termination.
+But for a production environment you should install a webserver as proxy for ssl termination.

 ## Example playbook